-Subash Humagain and colleagues [9] proposed To find, dispatch, and route electric vehicles, most emergency management systems require dedicated software.
-EVs have installed software such as Sygic and Infoware that uses specialised traffic information to guide the driver to the emergency site.
-To ensure that EVs arrive at their destinations on schedule, route
+Subash Humagain and colleagues [9] proposed To find, dispatch, and route electric vehicles, most emergency management systems require dedicated

 Xiaowen [10] several depots are chosen as intermediary places to collect goods from the manufacturer and then distribute them to local areas, according to the approach utilized to improve service efficiency.
 Let N = 1, denote the number of areas, and K m = 1, denote the number of possible depot locations.
 Each prospective depot site k K has a limited storage capacity hk and an opening fee gk.
-As a result, we model the location routing problem as a directed graph G V E = (,), where V N K = and E I i I i V I i = (,) (,) represents the arc set from one location to the next (except for arcs with two depots).
+As a result, we model the location routing problem as a directed graph G V E = (,), where V N K = and E I j I i V I i = (,) (,) represents the arc set from one location to the next (except for arcs with two depots).
 We define nodes 0k and (1) n + k as the origin and destination points of vehicles departing from candidate depot location k, which is the selected depot in practice.
-For delivering supplies from the designated depots to the areas, a set R of homogeneous vehicles, each with a storage capacity O and a fixed cost C, is provided.
+For delivering supplies from the designated depots to the areas, a set R of homogeneous vehicles, each with a storage capacity Q and a fixed cost C, is provided.
 None of the vehicles are privately owned by any of the depots, and they can be assigned to any depot to transport goods as needed on a daily basis.

-Xuejie Bai [11] suggested a novel model that solves a new two-stage optimization strategy for a multisupplier, multi-affected area, multi-relief, and multivehicle emergency supplies allocation problem.
+Xuejie Bai [11] suggested a novel model that solves a new two-stage optimization strategy for a multi-supplier, multi-affected area, multi-relief, and multi-vehicle emergency supplies allocation problem.
 The major members of the emergency logistics network are aid providers and affected localities.
 In the emergency supply allocation dilemma, there are two steps to the decision-making process.
 In any disaster scenario, the first stage addresses the selection of a set of candidate relief suppliers and the number of different vehicles, whilst the second stage considers vehicle routing and reliefs allocation.